saltukalakus/PixelLock/README.md

 ![PixelLock](https://github.com/saltukalakus/PixelLock/blob/main/PixelLock.jpeg)

-PixelLock allows you to securely store your pictures and then later retrieve them using a secret key only you know.
+PixelLock allows you to securely store your pictures and then later retrieve them using a secret only you know.

 It is a command-line tool for encrypting and decrypting image files using AES-256-GCM.
 Argon2 is used to hash the secret.
 The tool stores the encrypted file in a readable Base64-encoded format.